unmtransinfo/CausalKnowledgeTrace/doc/DOCKER_INSTALLATION.md

 - For Docker setup, `DB_HOST` **must** be set to `db` (the PostgreSQL service name in docker-compose.yaml)
 - Choose a strong password for `DB_PASSWORD`
 - The `.env` file is ignored by git for security
+- Keep this file secure and never commit it to version control
+- Docker Compose automatically loads environment variables from the `.env` file

 ### Step 2: Build and Start the Application